gwenfrishkoff/World_Weather_Analysis/README.md

 	<ol>
 	<li> Step #1: We used *NumPy* to generate a set of 2,000 random latitude-longitude (lat-long) coordinate pairs;
 	<li> Step #2: We used *CitiPy* to retrieve a list of nearest cities for each lat-long coordinate pair;
-	<li> Step #3: We used *OpenWeatherMap* to perform an API call to retrieve the following weather data for each city:
+	<li> Step #3: We used *OpenWeatherMap* and Python *Requests* (JSON traversals) to perform API calls to retrieve the following weather data for each city:
 		<ol>
 		<li> City & country
 		<li> Date